Marlins vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In four games over the last 10 matchups when favored by bookmakers, the Marlins have a record of 1-3.
+- In five games as the underdog over the last 10 matchups, the Marlins have a record of 4-1.

-- The Marlins and their opponents have combined to hit the over four times in their last 10 games with a total.
+- When it comes to the over/under, the Marlins and their foes are 5-4-1 in their previous 10 contests.

-- The Marlins are undefeated against the spread in their last two chances.
+- The Marlins have put together a 2-1-0 record against the spread over their past 10 matchups (oddsmakers set runlines in three of those games).

 Marlins Betting Records & Stats